What does “blanquillo” mean where? And why?

 In Bolivia, Chile, and Peru “blanquillo” means “white peach”.
 In the Caribbean and Southern Corn (Southernmost portion of South America, traditionally including Uruguay, Chile, and Argentina), “blanquillo” means “white fish”, or it describes a tree in the euphorbiaceae (or spurge) family of flowering plants—a tree with whitish bark whose hard wood is used for posts.
 (So in some parts of Chile it means “white peach”, and other parts it means “white fish” and others a tree—not a peach tree, though??
 Or what?)

 In Guatemala, Honduras, and Mexico, “blanquillo” is sometimes used to signify a chicken egg.
-I in Honduras, some areas of Mexico and in Chicano Spanish, “blanquillo” may also be used as a cruder/homier way to say “testicles”.
+In Honduras, some areas of Mexico and in Chicano Spanish, “blanquillo” may also be used as a cruder/homier way to say “testicles”.

 In English if “blanquillo” means anything at all, it refers to a marine fish in the percoid family Branchiostegidae (tilefish and whitefish are members of the family and it is sometimes used to describe those specific species).